jahnf/Projecteur/README.md

 With a connection via the USB Dongle Receiver or via Bluetooth, the Logitech Spotlight device will be detected by Linux as a HID device with mouse and keyboard events.
-As mouse events the device sends relative cursor movements and left button presses.
+As mouse events, the device sends relative cursor movements and left button presses.
-Acting as a keyboard, the device basically just sends left and right arrow key press events when forward or back on the device is pressed.
+Acting as a keyboard, the device basically just sends left and right arrow key press events when forward or back is pressed on the device.

-The mouse move events of device is what we are mainly interested in.
+The mouse move events of the device is what we are mainly interested in.
 Since the device is already detected as a mouse input device and able to move the cursor, we simply detect if the Spotlight device is sending mouse move events.
 If it is sending mouse events, we will 'turn on' the desktop spot (virtual laser).